-We conducted our review in accordance with ASRE 2410 Review of Financial Report Performance by the Auditor of the Entity.
+We conducted our review in accordance with ASRE 2410 Review of a Financial Report Performed by the Independent Auditor of the Entity.
 Our responsibilities are further described in the Auditor's Responsibilities for the Review of the Financial Report section of our report.
-We are independent of the [entity] in accordance with the auditor independence requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our review of the financial report in Australia.
+We are independent of the [entity] in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audit of the financial report in Australia.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.